jaymonty/autonomy-payload/ap_perception/README.md

-# ap_perception: ROS package for monitoring safety and aircraft health
+# ap_perception: ROS package for computing on sensed and received data about the world